 The costs you can expect to encounter are as follows:

 - Venue Hire

 - Entertainment costs

 - Printing – these should be minimal

-The money that you will receive will come from the sponsors and exhibitors (more on that later) and ticket sales.
+The money that you will receive will come from sponsors, exhibitors (more on that later) and ticket sales.
 Now, if you are lucky enough to receive large contributions from sponsors without compromising the integrity of your conference, then you may be in a position to offer your main conference for free.

-Otherwise, you will have to charge for tickets and the main question you will have, is how much?
-It is of course near impossible to name a figure but your budget should give you an indicator of how much money you need to recoup in order to approach breaking even.
+Otherwise, you will have to charge for tickets.
+The main question you will want answering, is how much?
+It is of course hard to name a figure, but your budget should give you an indicator of how much money you need to recoup in order to break even.
 It is important to set your expectations based on how many people you think you can get to attend, the size of the venue and the fact that you will not sell out.

 Regardless of how much you decide to charge, you should discount a limited number of tickets in an initial early bird run.
 This should be early on in the promotion of your conference before all speakers are announced.